echo000/casc-rs/README.md

 # casc-rs

-A pure Rust implementation of a Casc Storage Handler, inspired by the C# version.
+A pure Rust implementation of a Casc Storage Handler, inspired by the version ported to C# from C++.
 This crate allows you to read and extract files from Blizzard's CASC storage format.

 > **Note:** This library currently only supports CASC storages that use the TVFS root file format.